ankurchavda/SparkLearning/advanced/new_in_spark_3.md

 - If there are too many partitions -
   - then the data size of each partition may be very small, leading to too many network data fetches to read the shuffle blocks.
 Which will also slow down the query because of inefficient I/O pattern.
 Having a large number of tasks also puts more burden on the task scheduler.

-To solve this problem, we can set a relatively large number of shuffle partitions at the beginning, the combine the adjacent small partitions into bigger partitions at runtime by looking at the shuffle files statistics.
+To solve this problem, we can set a relatively large number of shuffle partitions at the beginning, then combine the adjacent small partitions into bigger partitions at runtime by looking at the shuffle files statistics.

 For example, a small dataset of two partition is involved in a group by operation.
 The shuffle partition is set to 5, which leads to 5 partitions during the shuffle operation.
 With AQE, the other three smaller partitions are coalesced into 1 larger partition, as a result, the final aggregation now only needs to perform three tasks rather than five.